Darolutamide and Survival in Metastatic, Hormone-Sensitive Prostate Cancer

 Source: View publication →

-In patients with metastatic, hormone-sensitive prostate cancer, the addition of darolutamide to androgen-deprivation therapy and docetaxel significantly improved overall survival compared to placebo plus ADT and docetaxel.
+The phase 3 ARASENS trial demonstrated that the addition of darolutamide to androgen-deprivation therapy and docetaxel significantly improved overall survival in patients with metastatic, hormone-sensitive prostate cancer compared to ADT and docetaxel alone.

 Key Findings